Likh-Alex/posts-frontend/README.md

 ## Now the application is ready to render data.

-- In order to obtain and render data please complete the [backend part](https://github.com/Likh-Alex/posts-backend) setup, if you did not finish it yet.
+- In order to obtain and render data please complete the [backend part](https://github.com/Likh-Alex/posts-backend) setup, if you did not do it yet.